auth0/docs/articles/scopes/current/index.md

 ## OpenID Connect Scopes

 OpenID Connect (OIDC) is an authentication protocol that sits on top of OAuth2, and allows the application to verify the identity of the users and obtain basic profile information about them in a interoperable way.
-This information can be returned in the `id_token` and/or in the response from [the /userinfo endpoint](/api/authentication#get-user-info) (depending on the type of request).
+This information can be returned in the ID Token and/or in the response from [the /userinfo endpoint](/api/authentication#get-user-info) (depending on the type of request).

 The basic (and required) scope for OpenID Connect is the `openid` scope.
 This scope represents the intent of the application to use the OIDC protocol to verify the identity of the user.